gyulanemeth/bluefox.email/docs/projects/contacts.md

 ## Contacts and lists integration

-Managing your subscriber list in bluefox.email is simple using our Subscription API.
+Managing your subscription list in bluefox.email is simple using our [subscription API](/docs/api/subscriber-list-management).
 This API allows you to subscribe new users, unsubscribe them, activate or pause their subscriptions, list all subscribers, and fetch details about a specific subscriber.
 We provide code snippets in various programming languages that you can use.
 Click on the list's "Code guide" button:
 ![Screenshot of the subscriber lists page - code guide button highlighted](./project-contacts-lists-code-guide.webp)

 Just copy and modify the code in your preferred programming language: